-, and Tamara Secor, owners of the property at 324 Tumwater Drive City engaging in any taking, transfer, or development of our property without our involvement and explicit consent. use of this property.
+Date Commenter Comment Topic How Comment is Addressed 11/1/17 Matthew Carlson, Tiffany Carlson, Dr. Carl Michael Secor, and Tamara Secor, owners of the property at 324 Tumwater Drive In general support of the idea of a McLoughlin-Canemah Trail, but strongly opposed to the City of Oregon City engaging in any taking, transfer, or development of our property without our involvement and explicit consent.
+The permanent trail alignment has been modified based on comments and meetings with the property owners.
+See trail plan for final alignment.
 Property acquisition is not proposed at this time.
 The permanent trail alignment would only be implemented in the event of redevelopment of private properties in the area.
 11/2/17 Paul Edgar, Canemah resident and Advisory Group member Objection to recommendation to cross at 99E or Tuwmater Drive, concerns about the effect of a Tumwater crossing on traffic in the area.
 Also supports of use of High Street, South End Rd, and 5 th Avenue for the trail alignment.
 Permanent trail alignment has been revised to call for further study of S 2 nd crossing location.
 Proposed TSP project C37 has been revised to reflect this as well.
 11/3/17 ODOT General support of proposed alignment N/A 11/3/17 PGE Appreciate opportunity to participate, propose a license agreement to manage access N/A 11/13/17 Paul Edgar, Canemah resident and Advisory Group member The trail should cross South 2 nd at High Street where a future signal is planned Permanent trail alignment has been revised to call for further study of S 2 nd crossing location.
 Proposed TSP project C37 has been revised to reflect this as well.
 11/13/17 Will Rasmussen on behalf of Bud's Towing Objection to bisecting of the Bud's Towing property at 126 S McLoughlin Blvd.
-The permanent trail alignment has been modified to show multiple options, based on a decision by the Advisory Group on December 14, 2017.
-A representative from Bud's Towing attended that meeting and participated in the group discussion of the permanent trail alignment.
-The options show using the very front or rear of the property, rather than bisecting the property.
+The permanent trail alignment has been modified based on comments and meetings with the property owners.
+See trail plan for final alignment.
 Testimony at 11/13/17 hearing Multiple Commenters Multiple topics; see attached issues matrix that addresses each of the comments in detail See attached issues matrix that addresses each of the comments in detail 1/16/18 Metro General support of proposed alignment N/A 1/16/18 James Nicita Submitted materials regarding the City acquisition of the Budwin property in Canemah.
 No changes are recommended.
 The Advisory Group discussed this property and recommends that the Parks and Rec Advisory Committee conduct a review of the trails master plan to determine how this property could be best utilized.